ubc-library-rc/rc-workshop-template/index.md

     ```

 ## Add content pages
-All workshop content is written in Markdown.
+Workshop content pages are written in Markdown (see [Markdown guide](https://www.markdownguide.org/basic-syntax/)).
 Create an .md file for each page of the workshop website.
 Add the following YAML header at the start of each .md file.

 ```
 ---